-- penetic make-up which may protect them from the effects of HIV
+- Genetic make-up which may protect them from the effects of HIV.

-AIDS can lay dormant until years after infection, and in untreated cases the average time for the disease to develop is 10 years or more, or within 2 years in children born with HIV.
+HIV can lay dormant until years after infection.
+In untreated cases the average time for the disease to develop is 10 years or more, or within 2 years in children born with HIV.

-HIV infection is also associated with an acute illness in most infected persons.
+However, HIV infection is also associated with an acute illness in many infected persons.
 This illness, called acute HIV infection, begins within 1-3 weeks of exposure and usually involves a combination of symptoms.

-- symptoms are often mistaken for those of other viral infection and are very infectious during this period
+- Symptoms are often mistaken for those of other viral infections and are very infectious during this period.

 Periods of asymptomatic infection is highly variable with some people: